aakashpydi/aakashpydi.github.io/about.md

 Hello!
 I am currently working as a software engineer on Cerner Corporation's Enterprise System Management team [(My LinkedIn Profile)](https://www.linkedin.com/in/aakash-pydi).
 We work on developing utilities and platforms for automation, system telemetry and big data analytics which help improve the performance, stability, scale, and security of Cerner's technology infrastructure.

+I am always striving to promote a culture of curiosity, camaraderie, and compassion.
 I am passionate about technology (particularly data-driven), philosophy, history, and economics.
 I love coding (see this blog), reading [(My Goodreads Page)](https://www.goodreads.com/user/show/53458380-aakash-pydi), writing [(My Medium Profile)](https://medium.com/@aakashpydi), watching/playing cricket, gaming, and watching lots of movies/tv shows.

 Through my personal experiences, professional work, academic work, and extracurricular work, I hope to develop a specialized technical skill set buttressed by important quantitative and qualitative skills.
 I hope these skills can help me learn from, and contribute to great projects/ideas/teams.